mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Amazon inks cloud deal with Airtel in India
+  - US tech needs a pivot to survive
      <hr/>

-      - *Amazon has found a new partner to expand the reach of its cloud services business AWS in India, the world’s second largest internet market.
-On Wednesday, the e-commerce giant announced it has partnered with Bharti Airtel, the third-largest telecom operator in…*
+      - *James Stranko Contributor James Stranko is a writer and independent advisor to American tech companies expanding abroad.
+He was on the founding team of Fuel, McKinsey’s practice serving VC firms and pre-IPO tech leaders.
+Daire Hickey Contributor Share on Twit…*

-  - London-based Weezy raises seed funding for its 15-minute grocery delivery app
+  - Springboard raises $31 million to expand its mentor-guided education platform to more geographies
       <hr/>

-      - *First there was same-day delivery.
-Then came one-hour delivery.
-Now a new London startup wants to make 15 minute delivery a thing.
-Putting the hyper hyper-local into online grocery shopping, Weezy combines its own strategically located fulfilment centres with…*
+      - *Springboard, an online education platform that provides upskilling and reskilling training courses to people looking to learn in-demand roles, has raised $31 million in a new financing round as it looks to expand to more geographies.
+The Series B financing ro…*

-  - Jakarta-based Wahyoo gets $5 million Series A to help small eateries digitize their operations
+  - ChargePoint raises $127M as electric vehicle adoption grows among fleet operators
       <hr/>

-      - *While growing up, Peter Shearer watched his mother get up every day at 2AM or 3AM to prepare for her catering business.
-For many people who own small food businesses in Indonesia, “everything is handled on their own, so I really, really wanted to create a sys…*
+      - *Electric vehicle charging network ChargePoint raised $127 million in funding in a bid to expand its platform for businesses and fleets in North America and Europe.
+A mix of existing investors from the oil and gas, utilities and venture industries added to the…*

-  - Hollywood's Triller sets its own rhythm even as it gains from TikTok troubles
+  - Censys, a search engine for internet devices, raises $15.5M Series A
       <hr/>

-      - *Triller, the short video app backed by a Hollywood mogul and music celebrities, is rapidly ballooning in both user size and valuation.
-It’s now seeking a new funding round of $250 million that will push its valuation to over $1 billion, according to a source …*
+      - *Internet device search engine Censys is one of the biggest search engines you’ve probably never heard of.
+If Google is the search engine for finding information sitting on the web, Censys is the search engine for finding internet devices, like computers, serv…*

-  - YC-backed Statiq wants to bootstrap India’s EV charging network
+  - Amazon inks cloud deal with Airtel in India
       <hr/>

-       - *Electric vehicles (EVs) are spreading throughout the world.
-While Tesla has drawn the most attention in the United States with its luxurious and cutting-edge cars, EVs are becoming a mainstay in markets far away from the environs of California.
-Take India for…*
+       - *Amazon has found a new partner to expand the reach of its cloud services business AWS in India, the world’s second largest internet market.
+On Wednesday, the e-commerce giant announced it has partnered with Bharti Airtel, the third-largest telecom operator in…*